SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/firmware/README.md

 ### LFXO Clock Source
 Switched from internal RC oscillator (LFRC) to external 32kHz crystal (LFXO) for accurate `millis()` timing during sleep — required for reliable GPS cycle timing.
-> A good 32kHz crystal is present and functional on my PCB.
+> A good 32kHz crystal is present and functional on the Wand PCB.